mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _default_
 : [value]({{ '/reference/value.html' | relative_url }})

-  The value to set when the offset row does not exist or the difference cannot be calculated.
+  The value to set when the offset row does not exist.
   The default is NULL.

 _partition_clause_